DinoChiesa/Apigee-Java-XOP-Handler/README.md

 ## Additional Notes

-1. This callout uses a modified version of the multipart-handler module.
+1. This callout uses a modified version of the multipart-handler module from [danieln](https://github.com/DanielN/multipart-handler/).
 The source of that version is included here.

    The modifications include:
-   * mark one private static method as public on MultipartInput
+   * change access on the `parseParams` static method in MultipartInput class from private to public.
    * expose one new method on PartInput: getHeaderNames()

 2. For the `edit_1` and `transform_to_embedded` action, the callout is fairly rigid.
 It handles only: